daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - req.go: The top-level functions dealing with finding and discovering markdown and source code files
     - parsing.go: Reading and parsing markdown files
     - code.go: Reading and parsing source code files.
 Reqtraq can use ctags or optionally libclang to obtain code references.
+    - clang.go: Parsing the AST using libclang and collecting references to implementation and tests.
 - diff.go: Comparison of ReqGraph objects
 - report.go: Generating html reports to save to disk or provide to a web server
 - matrices.go: Generating traceability tables to provide to a web server